-3.1 Assessment of Our Wellbeing Objectives
+3.1 Assessment of Our Well-being Objectives

-The Council set its Well-being Objectives in to meet the requirements of the Well-being of Future Generations (Wales) Act 2015.
+The Council's Well-being Objectives have been set in accordance to meet the requirements of the Well-being of Future Generations (Wales) Act 2015.

 Designated public bodies are required to work individually and collectively to improve well-being in Wales.
 The seven well-being goals and the five ways of working set a general purpose for public bodies.
 They also aim to ensure better decisions by: